 Captions as seen on DVD

-Captions as seen in Windows Media Player
+Captions as seen in a web media player

-For web video, captions can be open, closed, or both.
-A common technique for open captioning is adding the caption text directly to the video itself.
-This requires a video editing or encoding program that allows you to overlay titles onto the video.
+Open captions are similar to, and include the same text, as closed captions, but the captions are a permanent part of the video picture, and cannot typically be turned off.
+Open captions are not decoded by the television set, but are a part of the video information.
+This typically requires a video editing or encoding program that allows you to overlay titles onto the video.
 The captions are visible to anybody viewing the video clip and cannot be turned off.
 This gives you total control over the way the captions appear, but can be very time consuming and expensive to produce.
-The more common way of captioning audio and video on the web is to use functionality within the multimedia players to display the captions along with or on top of the video or audio.
+This technique allows for more control over caption location, size, color, font, and timing.

 If web video is produced with accessibility in mind, then audio descriptions are often unnecessary, as long as visual elements within the video are described in the audio.

 Producing audio descriptions can be expensive and time-consuming.
 When producing a video for the web, the need for audio descriptions can often be avoided.
 If the video were displaying a list of five important items, the narrator might say, "As you can see, there are five important points."
 In this case, audio descriptions would be necessary to provide the visual content to those with visual disabilities who cannot 'see' what the important points are.
 However, if the narrator says, "There are five important points.
 They are..." and then reads or describes each of the points, then the visual content is being conveyed through audio and there is no additional need for audio descriptions.